-- Fold down rear seat backrests.
+- 1. Fold down rear seat backrests.

-- 2. Unlock privacy screen, see above.
+- Unlock privacy screen, see above.

 - Grasp the outer sides of the privacy screen and guide it forward onto the folded-down rear seat backrests.

-- 1. Removing cargo area cover, page 92. - Fold the privacy screen up and to the rear and unlock it, refer to Folding the privacy screen forward.

-Remove it from the guides on the cargo area floor, arrows, and remove the privacy screen.
+- Removing cargo area cover, page 98. - Fold the privacy screen up and to the rear and unlock it, refer to Folding the privacy screen forward. - Remove it from the guides on the cargo area floor, arrows, and remove the privacy screen.

-Flat load floor\
+Flat load floor

-Do not exceed the maximum load of 150 kg for the load floor; otherwise, damage may result. ◀
+Do not exceed a maximum load of 330 lbs/150 kg on the load floor; otherwise, damage may result. ◀